top of page

 Why intern with SVS?

-Our interns come from all across the United States and we have been fortunate to cultivate some long lasting educational partnerships with several universities over the years.
-In fact, we are excited for our 9th year of hosting Whitman College interns and the 3rd year of hosting Reed College interns!
+Our interns come from all across the United States and we have been fortunate to cultivate some long lasting educational partnerships with several institutions over the years, including Whitman College, Reed College, and Salmon Junior/Senior High School.

 The point is..... the sky is the limit!
 Check your college for funding sources and internship support.
 We’d love to have you work with us!